GeorgeMuscat/resume/resume-long.typ

     - Tutor for COMP1531 (SWE Fundamentals)
       - Teaching TypeScript, ExpressJS, CI/CD, Git Version Control and Agile Development.
       - Member of the exam development and implementation team.
-      - Responsible for verification of content before release to the cohort of 1000+ students.

     === Cafe All Rounder \
     _Northside Burgers + Gelatiamo_\